This article explains how to customize an Advanced Configuration feature for the entire account.

 Sites (only for Sockets) |

-You can configure the following settings for only for individual sites (not as a global setting for the account):
+You can configure the following settings only for individual sites (not as a global setting for the account):

 -